-Terminal pairs of the pulse inputs and 4 terminal points of the RTD inputs not in use must be connected together (short circuited).
+Terminal pairs of the 4 terminal points of the RTD inputs not in use must be connected together (short circuited).

 To maintain the accuracy of the analog inputs protective ground shall be connected to grounding pin (lower right corner of the backplane) even if unit is powered from 24 VDC power supply.